Turkey to play role in fight against Islamic State

-ANKARA Turkey is seeking specific roles in a U.S.-led coalition to battle Islamic State fighters, U.S. Defence Secretary Chuck Hagel said after talks with Turkish leaders on Monday, without revealing details.
+ANKARA Turkey is seeking specific roles in a U.S.-led coalition to battle Islamic State fighters, U.S. Defense Secretary Chuck Hagel said after talks with Turkish leaders on Monday, without revealing details.

 Turkey was the only Muslim nation in a "core coalition" of 10 countries which met on the sidelines of a NATO summit last week.
 Any role it plays may be limited by a host of concerns, including fears for 46 Turkish hostages held by the militants.